Jackson-Wheeler/cse191-embedded/README.md

-# Embedded code for IoT Project - Measuring Population Density in RIMAC
+# Embedded code for IoT Project - Measuring Population Density in RIMAC (UCSD Fitness Center)
+Above code deployed on ~25 devices (ESP32 Board) for data collection in RIMAC during May 2023.

-Records all nearby bluetooth beaconing devices and their signal strength, then reports that data to the backend API through HTTP Requests.
-(Runs on ESP32 Device)
+Each ESP32 board records all nearby bluetooth beaconing devices and their signal strength, then reporting that data to the backend API through HTTP Requests.

-# Notes
+# Embedded Code Notes
 setup() function runs after every reset of the Arduino board

 loop() function is the main loop that repeatedly runs after setup()